andycroll/andycroll.com/_posts/2024/2024-01-31-why-go-to-a-rails-or-ruby-conference.md

 ### Isn’t it a vacation?
 You shouldn’t think of a conference as “time off work”.
 It’s not.
 It’s a chance for you and your team to pause, get your head up, and see how you can make a difference in your day-to-day work and the wider community.

-There’s opportunities to learn about new technologies, from other—bigger and smaller—teams doing things both the expected way and with within an esoteric approach that might chime with your approach to software.
+There’s opportunities to learn about new technologies, from other—bigger and smaller—teams doing things both the expected way or perhaps with an esoteric approach that chimes with your personal software philosophy.

 ## It is pleasant